 Incorporeal Form (Su): This Limit Break allows the necromancer to become incorporeal for 1 round + 1 round per four necromancer levels after 1st.
 While in this form, the necromancer gains the incorporeal subtype.
 He only takes half damage from corporeal sources.
 Likewise, the necromancer’s spells deal only half damage to corporeal creatures.
 Spells and other effects that do not deal damage function normally.
 This limit break requires only a swift action.

-A necromancer can cast necromancer spells which are drawn the necromancer spell list.
-A necromancer begins play with 2 1st level necromancer spells of his choice.
+A necromancer can cast necromancy spells which are drawn the necromancer spell list.
+A necromancer begins play with 3 1st level necromancy spells of his choice.
 The necromancer also selects a number of additional 1st-level spells equal to his Charisma modifier to add to his list of spells.
 Each time a character attains a new necromancer level, he gains two spells of his choice to add to his list of spells.
 The two free spells must be of spell levels he can cast.
 Like most mages, a necromancer can find or purchase scrolls with spells to add to his repertoire.

 To learn or cast a spell, the necromancer must have a Charisma score equal to at least 10 + the spell level (Cha 11 for 1st-

 Spell Proficiency (Ex)

 Necromancers are considered to have the Precise Shot feat while casting spells, using class features that require ranged touch or using any magical items that require ranged touch.

 Necromancers learn a number of cantrips, or 0-